US Says Russia Hacked Energy Grid, Punishes 19 for Meddling - Slashdot

 Re: (Score:2)

-The Robert Meuller who told senate that no data was being collected on american citizens?

-Are we talking about the same guy?
-AKA, The CIA's paragon of integrity and honesty?

-Russians have been covertly meddling for decades (Score:3, Informative)
+Russians have been covertly meddling for decades (Score:4, Informative)

 USSR/Russia have been meddling with foreign politics for decades.
 The entire "peace" movement was financed by the evil empire [wikipedia.org], financing everything "anti-war" [google.co.uk] in the West (while themselves invading neighbors like Hungary, Czechoslovakia, and Afghanistan).